-The City and the Parks and Grounds Department have plans to develop a 6 mile walking trail along the Pine River beginning at County AA and ending at Bohmann Drive.
-This trail would feature canoe ports and fishing platforms.
-At the present time, half of the trail, starting from Krouskop park and ending a Wedgewood Park north has been completed, with 5 canoe ports and 5 fishing piers.
+A 6 mile walking trail along the Pine River beginning at County AA and ending at Bohmann Drive, features 5 canoe ports and 5 fishing platforms.
 Plans are to enhance the Pine River by adding riprap to increase trout habitat.
-Cross-country ski trails will be incorporated into these trails for winter use.
+Groomed cross-country ski trails are incorporated into these trails for winter use.
 CODE: SU